Skip to content

 Referrals may include siblings or a single child within a sibling group.
 Where the initial focus for a referral is on one child, other children in the household or family should be equally considered, and the individual circumstances of each assessed and evaluated separately.

-Factors to be considered in planning assessments include:
+Questions to be considered in planning assessments include:

 • Who will undertake the assessment and what resources will be needed?